sangyun884/Face2Webtoon/README.md

 ![0](https://user-images.githubusercontent.com/71681194/106051720-2c9eec00-612c-11eb-8c73-7c8deba76e1d.jpg)

 I attached additional group classifier to discriminator and added group classification loss according to [original paper](https://arxiv.org/abs/2007.13332).
-Images of group 0,1,2,3 were feeded sequentially, and backpropagation occurred for group 0 only.
+Images of group 0,1,2,3 were feeded sequentially, and bottleneck layers of generator were updated for group 0 only.

 With limited data, bias of FID score is too big.
 Instead, I used [KID](https://github.com/abdulfatir/gan-metrics-pytorch)
 |KID*1000|